vanderpoolrr/TidyTuesday/README.md

 ![Threats and Actions taken in the extinct plants dataset](/20200818_ExtinctPlants_color.png "Threats and Actions taken in the extinct plants datasetr")

 Same figure but using some of the standard color palettes.
-It is more difficult to ignore the part of the graph for the unknown threats/actions
+It is more difficult to ignore the part of the graph for the unknown threats/actions.
+The use of dark gray in Panel B gives too much attention to the unknown actions.
 ![Threats and Actions taken in the extinct plants dataset - standard palettes](/20200818_ExtinctPlants.png "Threats and Actions taken in the extinct plants datasetr - standard palettes")